-Cinematographer Elisa Iannacone’s Spiral of Containment, opening this week, depicts the images and feelings left with survivors of sexual assault.
+Cinematographer Elisa Iannacone’s Spiral of Containment depicts the images and feelings left with survivors of sexual assault.

 A woman, her bright yellow gown in tatters and her arms raised, stands at a precipice staring out over the abyss.

 Shot in Johannesburg’s magnificent Ponte tower, the dreamlike image is one of a series of dramatic photographs captured by cinematographer and rape survivor Elisa Iannacone.

 Launching her free exhibition in London on Thursday (International Women’s Day 2018), Elisa has travelled the world to tell the stories of 25 rape survivors, after using art therapy to process her own experience of assault.

 Shocked by the statistics that one in five adults in the UK has experienced sexual violence at some point in their life, Elisa, 30, began a journey that would take her around the world, helping other survivors to share their thoughts and feelings.

 She met the subjects of her photographs through rape crisis charities and through chance encounters, with photoshoots and stories coming from the UK, Mexico, South Africa, Canada, Italy, Australia, Singapore, Hong Kong and Uganda.

 The stories of assault are as varied as the stories of survival, but they have all been united by the colour wheel.
 There are no names in the exhibition, where each participant is referred to by a colour in the spectrum.

 The resulting gallery gives a glimpse into the mind of each individual, showing their darkest shadows as well as their eloquence and strength.

 Elisa said: “Some people have asked ‘Why shoot beautiful images of such a horrible topic?’
 But I’ve worked as a photographer in the Middle East and I know people don’t want to see harrowing pictures of dead bodies and pain.
 We’re completely desensitised to these journalistic images.